LeosPetzold/MinecraftCurseforgeDownloader/README.md

 If there is any problem then open up an issue and I'll probably get to it.
 The code doesn't check whether the mod file already exists in your selected mod folder.

+- The top (first) progressbar shows the total number of mods downloaded.
+- The bottom (second) progressbar shows the number of mods fetched during the first iteration of mod fetching.

 # Notes:
 This app only supports Minecraft.
 I have yet to even test if the downloaded mods are usable.